lumoslabs/appnexusapi/README.md

 ### Writing New Specs or Updating Old Ones
 This library uses [VCR](https://github.com/vcr/vcr) and Webmock to record API call HTTP data and play it back when you run the specs.
 To write new specs or update old ones, however, you will need to actually provide a valid login/password in a `.env` file (see [`env_example`](env_example) for an example) before launching the specs.

-To update a spec, simply remove the relevant file from [spec/fixtures/vcr](spec/fixtures/vcr) (and setup the username/password) before launching `rspec`; the changes will be recorded automatically by VCR.
+To update a spec, simply remove the relevant file from [spec/fixtures/vcr](spec/fixtures/vcr) (and setup the username/password as above) before launching `rspec`; the changes will be recorded automatically by VCR.

 ## Contributing